-- Define Your Audience: Whether you are launching a B2C or B2B event marketing campaign, targeting a large group of individuals as part of a general brand awareness strategy or a small ring of executives as part of a focused multi-touch marketing strategy will determine the ultimate aims of your event.
+Whether you are launching a B2C or B2B event marketing campaign, targeting a large group of individuals as part of a general brand awareness strategy or a small ring of executives as part of a focused multi-touch marketing strategy will determine the ultimate aims of your event.

-- Make it all measurable - Setting goals that are not measurable will make it difficult to understand the impact of your event.
+Setting goals that are not measurable will make it difficult to understand the impact of your event.
 With each main objective, attach a relevant event KPI to keep track of its progress and measure performance over time.

-- Standardize metrics across events - Establishing metrics isn’t always enough.
+Establishing metrics isn’t always enough.
 If your event strategy consists of a portfolio of different events, you’ll want to ensure consistent metrics across all event campaigns.
 This significantly assists with the post-event data analysis because a cohortized view of all event data will yield the most insightful and actionable results.